Maureen Montagne

-Maureen Ann Hiwatig Montagne (/ˈmɒnteɪŋ/ MON-tayng; /tl/; born July 10, 1993) is a Filipino-American beauty pageant titleholder who was crowned The Miss Globe 2021.
+Maureen Ann Hiwatig Montagne (/ˈmɒnteɪŋ/ MON-tayng; /tl/; born July 10, 1993) is a Filipino and American beauty pageant titleholder who was crowned The Miss Globe 2021.
 Before that, she held the title of Binibining Pilipinas Globe 2021.

 Previously, she won Miss Arizona USA 2015 and reached the top 15 at Miss USA 2015.
-She was also hailed as Miss Eco Philippines 2018 at the Miss World Philippines 2018 competition and finished 1st Runner-Up at the Miss Eco International 2019 pageant.
+She was also hailed as Miss Eco Philippines 2018 at the Miss World Philippines 2018 competition and finished first runner-up at the Miss Eco International 2019 pageant.

 Personal life

-Maureen Ann Montagne was born July 10, 1993 in St. Albans, Vermont.
-After the age of three, she moved to Chandler, Arizona where she was raised.
+Maureen Ann Montagne was born July 10, 1993, in St. Albans, Vermont.
+After the age of three, she moved to Chandler, Arizona, where she was raised.
 She is of Filipino and French descent.
 She went back to the Philippines to compete in various national pageants.
 Montagne graduated from Arizona State University with a degree in interdisciplinary studies.

 Pageantry

 Mutya ng Pilipinas 2013

 Montagne competed for her first Philippine national pageant in Mutya ng Pilipinas 2013.
 She finished as the first runner-up.